diegodrf/diegodrf/README.md

 Hi there, I'm Diego Faria.<a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

-You are in my github page.
+You are on my GitHub page.
 So I believe that you are interested to know something about me.
 Here I try to describe a little bit about my life, studies and goals.

-**Feel free to send me feedbacks about this page and all of my projects on Github.
+**Feel free to send me feedback about this page and all of my projects on GitHub.
 I will be grateful to receive your point of view and/or suggestions.**

 ## Some of my projects that I would like to share with you
 - **C#**